-- Apart from the traditional three coloured (i.e., waste paper, plastics, metals) recycling bins, management staff of the premises may also actively consider participating in other recycling programmes of the EPD to collect other common recyclables (e.g., glass bottles, regulated electrical equipment (REE), fluorescent lamps and tubes, rechargeable batteries, small electrical appliances, etc.). - Should place recycling facilities at prominent and highly accessible locations together with eye-catching notices.
-Location maps of recycling facilities should also be posted in the premises to inform the premises users of the locations of nearby recycling facilities and encourage them to use the recycling facilities. - May consider posting location maps of nearby public recycling facilities at prominent locations if there is not sufficient space to place different kinds of recycling facilities within the premises to encourage premises users to use those facilities.
+- Apart from the traditional three-colour (i.e., waste paper, plastics, metals) recycling bins, management staff of the premises may also actively consider participating in other recycling programmes of the EPD to collect other common recyclables (e.g., glass bottles, regulated electrical equipment (REE), fluorescent lamps and tubes, rechargeable batteries, small electrical appliances, etc.). - Should place recycling facilities at prominent and highly accessible locations together with eye-catching notices.
+Location maps of recycling facilities should also be posted in the premises so that premises users are informed of the location of nearby recycling facilities and the users can be encouraged to use the recycling facilities. - May consider posting location maps of nearby public recycling facilities at prominent locations if there is not sufficient space to place different kinds of recycling facilities within the premises to encourage premises users to use those facilities.